brianryer/portfolio/collections/_resume_positions/smarsh.md

 display: true

 brief_summary:

-  Managed customer facing and internal documentation in collaboration with Product Managers and SMEs.
+  Managed customer facing and internal documentation.

 standard_summary:

-  Wrote, edited, and managed customer facing and internal documentation in collaboration with Product Managers and SMEs; built lightweight content management tools and administered multiple content management systems.
+  Wrote, edited, and managed customer facing and internal documentation in collaboration with Product Managers and SMEs.

 verbose_summary: